SangResidata/excel-for-finance-and-accounting/essential-excel-functions.md

 The conditional functions are extremely useful and can be used in formulas with the math functions to create more explicit calculations within Excel.

+## IF

+The IF function checks whether a condition is met, returns one value if true, another if false.

+      =IF(logical_test,[value_if_true],[value_if_false])

+The below example asks us to identify sales of over 40 units.
+Analysts could use True or False rather than the Yes/No format shown below.
+The IF function could also return a value or 1 or 0 which could then be used for further calculations if needed.